acheype/fatercal/README.md

     cd docker/prod
     docker-compose up

+## Other usefull commands in production

+**Create a superuser to access to the admin application**

+After the first deployment in production, you need to create a superuser to have access to the admin application :

+    docker exec -it fatercal-web python3 /app/manage.py createsuperuser

+**Init the database from scratch**

+Before to do it, make sure you are not in production with existing data !!

+    rm /data/fatercal/postgresql -rf

+**Import a database from a dump file**

+If you need to import some data, for a dump in a clear sql file, launch :

+    docker exec -i fatercal-db psql -h localhost -d fatercal -U fatercal < dump_to_import.sql

+**Import a TAXREF revision**

 To import with the import script (operation to be done for each taxref revision, generally once a year), first copy the taxref file in the docker image then execute (the file need to be named ``taxref_animalia.csv`` and put in `` ):